 With new state standards, students are working harder, thinking more critically, and applying their learning to the real world.
-To measure these new standards, educators from states using Smarter tests have worked together to develop new, high-quality tests in English and math for grades 3–8 and high school.
+To measure these new standards, educators using Smarter tests have worked together to develop new, high-quality tests in English and math for grades 3–8 and high school, as well as for Science in grades 5, 8 and 11.

 Only eligible students may participate in the administration of the CAA.
 Any student identified for alternate testing takes the alternate versions of all tests.
 Individualized education program (IEP) teams “shall determine when a child with a significant cognitive disability shall participate in an alternate assessment aligned with the alternate academic achievement standards.”
 (Title 1, Part A, Subpart 1, Sec.
 1111(b)(2)(D)(ii)(I)—Every Student Succeeds Act, 2015)